At the Conference

 We invite newer and more experienced faculty to an interactive session where some of the peer authors of a forthcoming MUN textbook will facilitate a workshop on ways to teach students how to write and deliver MUN speeches.
 This will include a short author-led talk on pedagogical approaches and lesson plans, small group breakouts, and a chance for all faculty to share best practices.
 This workshop is the first in what NMUN hopes is a series of workshops that embraces the short course style used at conferences on the scholarship of teaching and learning.
 This workshop will include a presentation by Chris Haynes from the University of New Haven and be moderated by Michiko Kuroda from Mercy University.
 Breakout facilitators will include Clarissa Estep from West Virginia University, Rebecca Flavin from Baylor University, Kevin Grisham from California State University San Bernardino, and Zack Karazsia from Valdosta State University.
 Come share your experiences and be a mentor and/or a mentee, gaining additional ideas, approaches, and materials to enhance student learning.
 The upcoming textbook is entitled Model United Nations: Building Essential Skills for MUN and Beyond (Cognella) and is due for release in August 2025.

-Dr. Chris Haynes is an Assistant Professor of Political Science at the University of New Haven.
+Dr. Chris Haynes is an Associate Professor of Political Science at the University of New Haven.
 Dr. Haynes is also director of the University’s Model UN program, Mayor’s Advisory Commission, and Washington Internship Institute program.
 Dr. Haynes is an expert on framing, public opinion, voting, and migration.
 He has a number of publications including his well-cited book, Framing Immigrants: News Coverage, Public Opinion, and Policy.

 Prof. Michiko Kuroda has been a core faculty member of the International Relations and Diplomacy Program in the School of Social and Behavioral Sciences, since 2013, in various capacities, currently as Lecturer.
 Her teaching is based on her 30 years of working at the United Nations.
 Prof. Kuroda brings her practical experiences to the courses she teaches: International Organization, Model UN, International Negotiation and Diplomacy, International Security Studies, and Managing Human Conflicts.
 She also assists with teaching International Law.
 Since 2014, Prof. Kuroda’s students have participated in Model United conferences, bringing outstanding awards to the Mercy team.